-Members of staff reporting absent should recognise the difficulties in covering absences and realise that early reporting of absence assists the smooth running of the establishment.
-In the exceptional situation of not being able to get through to talk directly to the DCM, a message on the voicemail is acceptable.
-The information required on a voicemail message is the same as that information which is required to complete the Initial Absence Action Slip.
+Members of staff reporting absent should recognise the difficulties in covering absence and realise that early reporting of absence assists the smooth running of the establishment.

 Reporting absence via a text message is not acceptable, neither is it appropriate to pass information through a colleague.
-Contact should be made directly with the Duty DCM or Head of Education who will pass the Initial Absence Slip on to the Main Office as soon as possible.
-The Registered Manager scrutinises these slips to ensure that the reason for absence is a legitimate sickness absence.
+The duty staff adult will pass the Initial Absence Slip to the YARSM as soon as possible.
+The YARSM scrutinises these slips to ensure that the reason for absence is a legitimate sickness absence.

-• During periods of short-term self-certificated absence, members of staff must telephone in daily to report on progress.
-They will be expected to report their return to work by telephoning on the day preceding return to work.
+During periods of short-term self-certificated absence, members of staff must telephone in daily to report on progress.
+They will be expected to

-For long-term absence, or absence supported by a Doctor's certificate, the • member of staff should telephone on the day prior to the certificate's expiry to report either their return to work, or the likely extension of the certificate, or the issue of a fit note.
+- report their return to work by telephoning on the day preceding return to work. - For long-term absence, or absence supported by a Doctor's certificate, the member of staff should telephone on the day prior to the certificate's expiry to report either their return to work, or the likely extension of the certificate, or the issue of a fit note.
 In the case of an extension a confirming telephone call will be expected subsequently, with a new expiry of certificate date or to discuss the doctor's recommendations detailed in the fit note.